Due to Covid-19, at the current time all sessions are taking place over the phone.

-I offer a free, no-obligation 50 minute initial consultation session to all prospective face-to-face clients who want coaching, counselling and / or therapy.
+I offer a free, no-obligation 50 minute initial consultation session to all prospective clients who want coaching, counselling and / or psychotherapy.

 The free initial session will:

-- Give us the opportunity to get to meet and decide if we want to work together
+- Give us the opportunity to get to converse and decide if we want to work together

 - Enable us to determine whether we believe we can help you to achieve your aims and objectives